The Power of Personal Narrative

 How do you create a powerful personal narrative?

 If you struggle to shape the fullness of your narrative in first-person, try writing or speaking your story in third-person.
 From there, translate into first-person.
-Allow yourself to feel and release the pains, while savoring the moments of strength and resilience.
-This emotion is a gift, because it is what allows you to relate to, understand and empathize with others facing similar challenges, support their growth and guide your personal healing in the process.
+Allow yourself to feel and release the pain while savoring the moments of strength and resilience.
+This emotion is a gift because it is what allows you to relate to, understand, and empathize with others facing similar challenges, support their growth, and guide your personal healing in the process.

 What are the key components of a powerful personal narrative?